r-hub/blog/content/post/2020-04-29-maintenance/index.md

 ### Tools for assessing

-* [R CMD check, or `devtools::check()`](http://r-pkgs.org/check.html) will check your package for adhesion to some standards (e.g. what folders can there be) and run the tests and [examples](/2020/01/27/examples/).
+* [R CMD check or `devtools::check()`](http://r-pkgs.org/check.html) will check your package for adherence to some standards (e.g., what folders can there be) and run the tests and [examples](/2020/01/27/examples/).
-It's an useful command to run even if your package isn't intended to go on CRAN.
+It's a useful command to run even if your package isn't intended to go on CRAN.

-* For Bioconductor developers, there is [`BiocCheck`](https://bioconductor.org/packages/release/bioc/html/BiocCheck.html) that _"encapsulates Bioconductor package guidelines and best practices, analyzing packages "_.
+* For Bioconductor developers, there is [`BiocCheck`](https://bioconductor.org/packages/release/bioc/html/BiocCheck.html) that _"encapsulates Bioconductor package guidelines and best practices, analyzing packages"_.

-* [`goodpractice`](http://mangothecat.github.io/goodpractice/), and [`lintr`](https://www.tidyverse.org/blog/2017/12/workflow-vs-script/) both provide you with useful static analyses of your package.
+* [`goodpractice`](http://mangothecat.github.io/goodpractice/) and [`lintr`](https://www.tidyverse.org/blog/2017/12/workflow-vs-script/) both provide you with useful static analyses of your package.

 * [`covr::package_coverage()`](http://covr.r-lib.org/reference/package_coverage.html) calculates test coverage for your package.
 Having a good coverage also means `R CMD check` is more informative, since it means it's testing your code. :wink: `covr::package_coverage()` can also provide you with the code coverage of the vignettes and examples!